sunxfancy/vscode-llvm/README.md

 ## Features

-1. Run a custom clang command and explore each phase of LLVM passes.
+1. Run a clang command and explore preprocessing phase, clang AST building phase, each phase of LLVM passes, and final generated assembly code.
 2. Compare difference between IRs before and after running a pass.
 3. Support custom clang or modified version.